Flank/flank-dashboard/docs/12_state_management_investigation.md

 This package reimplements the `ValueNotifier` outside of Flutter.

 A value notifier is a ChangeNotifier that holds a single value.
-When the value is replaced with something that is not equal to the old value as evaluated by the equality operator ==, this class notifies its listeners.
+When the value replaced with something that is not equal to the old value as evaluated by the equality operator ==, this class notifies its listeners.

 The motivation of the package is to extracting ValueNotifier outside of Flutter in a separate package to allowed Dart packages with no dependency on Flutter to use these classes.

 ### Code sample

-To create our notifier we need to extend `StateNotifier` class.
+To create our notifier, we need to extend the `StateNotifier` class.
 It is an observable class that stores a single immutable state.

 ```dart
 class AuthStateNotifier extends StateNotifier<AuthState> {